Singularity categories of Gorenstein monomial algebras: Singularity categories of -Gorenstein monomial algebras

+Now, we can prove that Gorenstein algebras are closed under taking Br\"{u}stle's gluing.

-\begin{proposition} Let $S=kQ/I$ be a finite-dimensional algebra, and $E$ an involution on the set of vertices of $Q$.
-Assume that the algebra $S_E$ constructed from $S$ by gluing the vertices along $E$ is finite-dimensional.
-Then $S_E$ is Gorenstein if and only if $S$ is Gorenstein. \end{proposition} \begin{proof} Similar to the proof of Theorem \ref{theorem singularity equivalence of gluing vertices}, we only need to prove for the case that there is only one pair of vertices $(x,E(x))$ such that $x\neq E(x)$, and the added arrow for $\bar{Q}$ is $\gamma=\alpha_{(x,E(x))}:x\rightarrow E(x)$.
+\begin{proposition} Let $\Lambda =KQ/I$ be a finite-dimensional algebra, and $E$ an involution on the set of vertices of $Q$.
+Assume that the algebra $\Lambda_E$ constructed from $\Lambda $ by gluing the vertices along $E$ is finite-dimensional.
+Then $\Lambda_E$ is Gorenstein if and only if $\Lambda $ is Gorenstein. \end{proposition} \begin{proof} By applying the same induction as in the proof of Lemma \ref{lemma finite dimension of gluing algebras}, we can assume that there is only one pair of vertices $(x,E(x))$ such that $x\neq E(x)$, and the added arrow for $\bar{Q}$ is $\gamma=\alpha_{(x,E(x))}:x\rightarrow E(x)$.